Not too long ago, we celebrated Remembrance Day here in Canada. But, as it turns out, my day of remembering was of a different sort a few days later.

 But, on the heals of that pain comes the remembering of God’s faithfulness in the darkest days of my life.

-I remember the few faithful friends He gave me who prayed, called, visited, and sacrificially gifted things made me feel loved and cherished.
+I remember the few faithful friends He gave me who prayed, called, visited, and sacrificially gifted things that made me feel loved and cherished.
 It’s not many friends who will join you in the valley.
 I praise God for those who joined me in mine.

 I remember sitting on a bench overlooking the ocean on my birthday and pondered taking my own life.
 But, God nudged my heart and penetrated my addled brain and told me that was a silly notion.
 He was there.
 I remember.